-French Hair Pins Are the Trendy Accessory You're Seeing Everywhere—Learn How to Use One
+How to Use a French Hair Pin, the Trendy Accessory You're Seeing Everywhere

 Whether you have stubborn hair or extra-long locks, the U-shaped French hair pin—as intimidating as it may seem—is actually one of the best styling accessories to try if you want to create a look that goes beyond the traditional ponytail or bun.
 Ahead, discover the many ways to use this versatile piece (including a step-by-step guide to creating a classic chignon with one), which is currently trending in the hair space.

 Hair Types That Work with French Hair Pins

 According to Laura Polko, an Aquage brand ambassador and celebrity hairstylist, length matters more than hair type when it comes to successfully using a French a pin (which is also known as a hair fork).
 "Make sure your hair is just past shoulder length or longer.
 You'll need a decent amount of hair to twist and hold when styling," says Polko.
 While this pin can be a fun way to test a new style, it is not for everyone: "Hair textures that are super fine or thinning most likely won't benefit from this accessory, because it requires enough hair to secure and hold the pin in place," notes the stylist.

 The Best Styles to Create with a French Hair Pin

 A bun or ponytail can feel tired after a while—but a French pin allows you to be more creative with your updos and is ultimately a healthier option (it prevents damage induced by pulling, an unfortunate downside of hair ties).
 Polko likes using them to craft a "cute half-up, half-down style with baby buns" and notes that they are perfect for roughening up classic twists and chignons.

 The hair pins—Polko loves Deborah Pagani's options ($90, saksfifthavenue.com)—are most commonly used in buns and chignons since they offer security, and properly placing them into these styles is fairly easy.